getsenic/nuimo-swift/README.md

 #### A ready to checkout MacOS demo application

 We've provided a ready to checkout application that demonstrates discovering, connecting and receiving events from your Nuimo controllers.
-Simply clone the [Nuimo MacOS demo repository](https://github.com/getSenic/nuimo-swift-demo-osx) and run `pod install` before opening the project workspace.
-Hit the _Run_ button in Xcode to execute the application.
+Simply clone the [Nuimo MacOS demo repository](https://github.com/getSenic/nuimo-swift-demo-osx), open the included Xcode workspace and hit the _Run_ button to execute the application.
 Before that, make sure that the correct target `NuimoDemoOSX` is selected.

 ## Advanced use cases
 The NuimoSwift SDK is much more powerful than the use cases presented above.
 More details to follow here soon.